psoerensen/qgg/cran-comments.md

 ## Submission
 This is a new submission:
 * Fixed issues with LTO detected on CRAN fedora (https://www.stats.ox.ac.uk/pub/bdr/LTO/qgg.out)
-* Reduced binary package size to account for note on MAC-OS
+* Reduced binary package size to account for note on MAC-OS (size on Windows is 1.3Mb)

 ## Submission
 This is a new submission: